CooperW824/Pi-Day-Algorithms/README.md

 # Pi-Day-Algorithms
- Approximately pi number of algorithims to apporximate pi
+ Approximately pi number of algorithms to approximate pi